masterminds-kenya/social_network/checklist-03.md

   - [x] test changes and migration management
 - [ ] Post model to Campaign is Many-to-Many relationship
   - [ ] Additional fields or methods tracking what queues it is removed from
+  - [ ] Post.rejections to Post.processed, Campaign.rejected to Campaign.processed
 - [s] Update ON DELETE for a User's posts.
 - [s] How do we want to organize audience data?
 - [s] Refactor Audience Model to parse out the gender and age group fields